Shivinda-Singh/StudentProjectTrackerLaravel/readme.md

 * php artisan serve

 # Notes
-* You need to manaually insert an admin user into db
+* You need to manaually insert an admin user into db.
+Rememebr to encrypt password